Challenges: Driving Engagement Through Competition

 - After creating the challenge, visit the Programs > Challenges area to see how your challenge will appear to users.
 Note that if you set up an opt-in challenge you will find it in the Available tab.

 - Use your user account to log several trips that will count toward the challenge.
+Proxy in as your other test users (from earlier modules) and log trips as them, too, so you can start to populate your leaderboards.

 Lesson 3: Rewarding Challenge Participants (~ 20 minutes)